ermlikeyeah/ermlikeyeah.github.io/_posts/2020-11-25-my-guiding-principles-for-working.markdown

 Seven years on I was mulling these over during the summer just gone.
 I had a feeling the last several years I have just trundled along.
 I don't think I have taken much satisfaction from the work I have done.
 I tried to be professional, turn up, do the work, but felt like an actor: I had turned up and performed the role.

-So I went back to my guiding principles -- and started again.
+I went back to my guiding principles -- and started again.
 What do I want to do?
 What can I do?
 What do I not want to do?
 What does this make me as a working person?
 I mapped out a lot of this.
 And I tried to distill it into some revised principles.

 I recently attended a session ran by [Paper](http://paper.studio) where they talked about publishing their business's founding principles and it pushed me to hone my revised guiding principles so I can share them too.
 This is how I like to work, this is how I want to work.
 This is how I will hold myself to account, and this is how I will hold the work I am involved with to account.